Travimadox/STM32SESNSEHAT/README.md

 ## Getting Started

 To get started with the Imperium Environmental Monitoring HAT, simply connect it to your STM32 microcontroller using the provided pins.
-Then, download our library and follow the included instructions to begin collecting data. the detailed set-up instructions can be found here: [Setup](SESNSEHATSETUP.md)
+Then, download our library and follow the included instructions to begin collecting data.
+Detailed set-up instructions can be found here: [Setup](SESNSEHATSETUP.md)

 ## Customization